 The most basic TV package available from Sky is now called simply Sky TV, although more quietly it is referred to as Sky Signature.
 No more Sky Original Bundle.
 No more Sky Entertainment.
 So what’s in it then?
 Well, quite a lot as it turns out.

 With the excellent high-spec Sky Q box on offer along with a wide range of superb TV channels, plus extras such as Sky Go Extra, Sky Box Sets and Netflix, Sky is well worth a look.
 You can also choose to add on a selection of bolt-ons in the form of Sky Sports, Sky Cinema or Sky Kids.
 Whatever you want to know about Sky TV, we go through all the details right here.

 |Can bundle with broadband?||Yes|

 |Prices from||£27.50 per month|

-The Sky Entertainment pack now provides every new customer with a Sky Q set-top box.
+The Sky Signature pack, described more simply on Sky’s website as just Sky TV, provides every new customer with a Sky Q set-top box.
 This’ll be what you use to watch all those channels, record shows you want to watch later and stream on-demand movies and TV.
 It is very good.

 Catch-up TV comes as standard.
-65 (from a total of 94) of the channels delivered through the box in the Sky Entertainment pack have the last 30 days of programming stored automatically.
-You can watch any of it anytime – all you need to do is connect the Sky Q to a router.
+The last 30 days of programming are stored automatically so you can watch any of it anytime – all you need to do is connect the Sky Q to a router.

 You’ll also get the Sky Go app, which you can download to your phone, tablet or computer/laptop.
 This will allow you to watch shows live, as they’re aired, or from the aforementioned 30 days of catch-up.
 There’s also the My Sky app, which allows you to easily manage your account, view your bills, or get help with any issues you’re having.